rrnazario/RPAuto/README.md

 - **Start delay (seconds)** = A delay to RPA start to process commands.

 - **Prevent this window backs** = When your commands are ended up, the main screen will be maximized back if this option be marked.
+This is useful when you are using TIMER or REPEAT commands.

 - **Help** = Shows a file with these instructions.

 - **Open file** = Open a command set previous typed.
+- **Save file** = Save the current commands.

 - **Commands**: